VTSAX vs VTI: Comparing Vanguard’s Total Stock Market Funds

 Active investors typically use ETFs for trading purposes or to buy and hold indexes when they can’t access index mutual funds.

-For example, if you have an investing account with M1 Finance, you’d invest via the VTI ETF instead of VTSAX.
+For example, if you have an account with an investing app, you’d invest via the VTI ETF instead of VTSAX.

 Mutual fund companies like Vanguard make it easy to reinvest dividends and capital gains.
 Set up dividend reinvestment once, and you’ll never have an idle cash balance.